jatuhurrra/starter-hugo-academic/content/authors/admin/_index.md

 I spent time as a Research Student at <a href="https://www.kyoto-u.ac.jp/en"> Kyoto University</a>, in <a href="https://www.db.soc.i.kyoto-u.ac.jp/doku.php/en:start"> Yoshikawa Lab </a> in the <a href="https://www.i.kyoto-u.ac.jp/en/"> Graduate School of Informatics </a>.
 While there, I was supervised and mentored by <a href="https://www.db.soc.i.kyoto-u.ac.jp/~yoshikawa/index-en.html"> Prof. Masatoshi Yoshikawa </a> on several methods especially related to: Information Retrieval, Databases, Human Computer Interface design and Artificial Intelligence.

-My graduate studies are fully funded by the Japanese government's <a href="https://www.mext.go.jp/en/policy/education/highered/title02/detail02/sdetail02/1373897.htm">MEXT</a> scholarship.
+My graduate studies are fully funded by the Japanese government's <a href="https://www.mext.go.jp/en/policy/education/highered/title02/detail02/sdetail02/1373897.htm">MEXT</a> scholarship for which I am incredibly grateful.

 <!-- At the same time, I'm working on a few projects in NLP namely; <b>Syllable Tokenization</b> and <b>Corpus Building</b> with <a href="https://sites.google.com/site/tarowtnb/">Prof. Taro Watanabe</a> and <a href="https://hshindo.com/">Asst.
 Prof. Hiroyuki Shindo</a> from the <a href="https://nlp.naist.jp/en/">Natural Language Processing Lab</a> at NAIST. -->